-2 3APL
+3 3APL

-2.1 Syntax
+3.1 Syntax

 Below, we define belief bases and plans.
 A belief base is a set of propositional formulas.
 A plan is a sequence of basic actions and abstract plans.
 Basic actions can be executed, resulting in a change to the beliefs of the agent.
 An abstract plan can, in contrast with basic actions, not be executed directly in the sense that it updates the belief base of an agent.
-Abstract plans serve as an abstraction mechanism like procedures in procedural programming.
-If a plan consists of an abstract plan, this abstract plan could be transformed into basic actions through the application of plan revision rules, which will be introduced below.
+Abstract plans serve as an abstract plan, this abstract plan could be transformed into basic actions through the application of plan revision rules, which will be introduced below.